mialmodovar/Django-App-Using-YFinance/README.md

 ## 2. User Management -

-There is a user management system in place using a SQLite DB as the backend for storing persistent user data.
+There is a user management system in place using a PostgreSQL DB as the backend for storing persistent user data.
 The below code snippets otline how the users are created, logged in and their data persisted on the backend DB.